Frenzi11/ndvi-web-app/readme.md

 This project was built to make agricultural remote sensing accessible to everyone.
 Traditional GIS software can be complex and expensive.
 The NDVI Field Analyzer provides a simple, web-based solution for farmers, agronomists, researchers, and students to monitor vegetation health without needing specialized tools.

-The application allows users to draw a polygon over any area of interest on a world map, select a date range, and receive a detailed analysis including an interactive time-series graph and browsable NDVI maps for each available satellite image in that period.
+The application allows users to draw a polygon over any area of interest on a world map and select a date range to receive a detailed and highly accurate analysis.
+It **intelligently filters out cloudy images by analyzing cloud cover directly inside the selected area**, ensuring the resulting data is as clean and reliable as possible.

 ---